User Experience: How to Improve Website Scannability

 User Experience: How to Improve Website Scannability The article explains what's scannability, eye-tracking patterns and shares 10 tips for UX designers on enhancing scannability of web user interfaces.

 Day by day we are overwhelmed with massive information flow both offline and online.
 Due to new technologies and a fast internet connection, people can produce more content than they are physically able to consume.
 Dealing with numerous websites and apps, users don’t read everything they see word by word – they first scan the page to find out why and how it’s useful for them.
 So, scannability is one of the essential factors of website usability today.
-Today’s article explores the phenomenon and gives tips on how to make digital product scannable.
+Today’s article explores the phenomenon and gives tips on how to make a digital product scannable.

 What Is Scannability?